 You must go as far away from the concrete jungle as possible.
 Working in an office environment is necessarily good for you.
 Too much time at your office can be harmful to your health, whether it’s due to a sedentary lifestyle, a lack of sunlight, or concerns about indoor air quality.

 Going to the golf club and playing 18 holes used to be a privilege reserved for society’s upper crust.
-Affordable golf equipment is more available than ever before, and many cities have public courses where you can play for free.
+Affordable golf equipment on Golf Insider UK is more available than ever before, and many cities have public courses where you can play for free.
 Bring your work to the course if you can’t commit to time away from work.
 Outside of the workplace, a round of golf is a great way to reconnect with clients and members of your team.

 Even something as simple as a walk around the block in the evening can have immediate and lasting benefits for your body and mind.
 If you have time, take it up a notch and go for a hike in the woods.
 The fresh air should revive you and help you think more clearly.